 Although there are many different types of panniculus, they all cause similar symptoms.
 The main symptom is painful or tender bumps called nodules that form in the layer of fat under your skin.
 The bumps vary in size.
-An oily substance may drain from them.

 You’ll most often find these bumps on your legs and feet.
 Sometimes they’ll appear on your face, arms, chest, abdomen, and buttocks.
 The skin over these bumps might become discolored.

 The bumps are large and deep.
 The tissue around them may break down.
 This is called necrosis.
+An oily substance may drain from them when this happens.